Meet Allison

 Diversity, Equity, and Inclusion Training

-AJ has trained over 1000 people on topics pertaining to diversity, equity, and inclusion.
+Allison has trained over 1000 people on topics pertaining to diversity, equity, and inclusion.
 They tailor all of their trainings accounting for relationships, feelings, and cultural context and focus heavily on the WHY and HOW of the material.
-AJ has experience training adult learners from a variety of settings including higher education, government agencies, and healthcare, community, and religious organizations.
+Allison has experience training adult learners from a variety of settings including higher education, government agencies, and healthcare, community, and religious organizations.
 They have also trained middle, high school and undergraduate students.
 Topics include but are not limited to unconscious bias, microaggressions, emotional intelligence, equity, privilege, oppression, allyship, intersectionality, environmental justice, gender, race, sexuality, age, nationality, and class.